-Being a prostitute (Sex Trade Worker)
+Being a Sex Trade Worker

-Many business owners who own establishments where Sex Trade Workers congregate are frustrated with why the police cannot simply go and arrest someone who is standing on a corner and is obviously a prostitute.
+Many business owners who own establishments where Sex Trade Workers congregate are frustrated with why the police cannot simply go and arrest someone who is standing on a corner and is obviously a Sex Trade Worker.
 Loitering is not illegal.
 In the past, Sex Trade Workers could be arrested under vagrancy laws if they were standing for some time on a street corner.
 These laws were repealed some time ago.
 Police can only encourage Sex Trade Workers to move from a certain location.
 They cannot arrest them unless they are doing something illegal.

 Supporting family members:

 Sex Trade Workers who use their wages to support their children are not committing an illegal act and the children cannot be charged with "living off the avails of prostitution."

 It is not illegal for an individual to work for an escort agency as long as they are licensed to do so by the city.
 Further, engaging in non-sexual services while working for the agency is not illegal.
 For example, an escort who merely accompanies a john, or client, to a social gathering is not doing anything illegal.
 However, if it is implied that a sex act is available but will cost the client extra and a discussion ensues about price for sexual services, and if the discussion occurs in a public place, then the john and the escort are committing an illegal act (i.e., communication for the purpose of prostitution -- s.
 213).
 If, however, the discussion occurs in a private residence, no offence has been committed.